Did you receive a Notice of Default?

 Respond swiftly to a default notice.

-Here are some tips on how to deal with Foreclosure Notice of Default
+Here are some tips on how to deal with a Foreclosure Notice of Default

 1. Keep your cool, and don’t freak out.